Would You Try Mushroom Coffee?

-So while Dunks remains open for drive-thru during quarantine, I’m working at home full time and not commuting much.
-We’ve been ordering various coffees online and making them at home, with varying results.
-But what does this have to do with microbes?
+We've talked a lot about microbes and their role in the gut microbiome.
+The Giants are just starting to understand this important relationship and how much microbes affect their health and well-being.
 Earlier this week, we talked about the microbiome of coffee plants.
-But besides offering a jolt of caffeine, does consuming coffee help or hurt our own microbiome?
-We each have trillions of microorganisms that live in the digestive tract, making up our gut microbiome.
+Don't forget, plants and animals also have microbiomes - making microbes so important to all life!
+But what does this have to do with coffee?
+But besides offering a jolt of caffeine to the Giants, does consuming coffee help or hurt their microbiome?
+There are trillions of microorganisms that live in the digestive tract, making up the gut microbiome.
 There are many studies happening now that are exploring how gut microbiomes have major effects on health and can promote or possibly fight off disease!
 Studies already point to coffee offering the following benefits:

 Protection from Type 2 Diabetes